brampitoyo/sample-marketplace-app/marketplace/screenshots/README.md

 ## Platform support

 * Once your app is made available for tablet, it will automatically support Firefox OS tablet
-* To enable support for Android tablet, rename the filename `android-disabled` to `android-enabled`
+* Support for Android tablet is automatically disabled.
+To enable support for Android tablet, create a blank filename called `android.enable`

 ## Dimensions